Native American and Indigenous Studies

 To view Native American Studies courses, click here.

 Native American and Indigenous Studies offers students the opportunity to pursue a program of study that will increase their understanding of the historical experiences, cultural traditions and innovations, and political aspirations of Indigenous peoples in the United States (including Alaska and Hawaii), Canada and other regions of the world.
 Students explore the intersection of Indigenous and European histories and systems of knowledge.
 Students will learn essential information about Indigenous ways of living, organizing societies, and understanding the world, and about their relations with Euro-American colonizing powers.
 They will learn to appreciate how the value systems of different cultures function and to understand the dynamics of cultural change.
-They will examine contact and conflict between Indiegnous and non-Indigenous societies and will appreciate the unique status of Indigenous peoples in the United States, Canada, and other regions of the world.
+They will examine contact and conflict between Indigenous and non-Indigenous societies and will appreciate the unique status of Indigenous peoples in the United States, Canada, and other regions of the world.

 Students who elect to take a major or minor in Native American and Indigenous Studies will take a number of core courses and will explore interdisciplinary approaches within the field.
 Courses in our department are open to all students.
 Indeed, the mission of the Department of Native American and Indigenous Studies depends upon attracting a varied student body who bring their own perspectives and build upon their individual experiences and understandings.